 How do I describe my cat?

 Many pet guardians like to know what they have for their own sake plus it helps to have a description to use when talking about their cat.
 Even without papers or breeds, we can still do this.
-The cat fancy is just that, it has a lot of very fancy names that any cat guardian can use to describe their cat.
+The cat fancy is just that; it has a lot of very fancy names.
 You have longhaired, medium longhaired and shorthaired cats for starters.
 Then there are 101 (not literally) different coat patterns and colours.
 There’s classic tabby, spotted tabby, mackerel, ticked, shaded, pointed, van to name a few.
 With so many colours including black, white, grey, red, tortie, lilac, caramel, fawn…and that’s barely scratching the surface.
-When I describe my Oriental cat I say the following ‘he is a chocolate Oriental‘.
+When I describe my Oriental cat I say the following, ‘he is a chocolate Oriental‘.
 Colour first, breed second.
-So, you may have a calico domestic shorthair, or a tuxedo domestic longhair.
+So, you may have a calico domestic shorthair or a domestic tuxedo longhair.

-By the way, just because your cat doesn’t come with pedigree papers or a history of his ancestry doesn’t mean you can’t show him, should you choose to.
-Many of the cat clubs have a domestic or household pets section where cats without papers/domestics can be shown.
-So, if you think your cat has the looks and temperament, and you would like to meet lots of cat lovers, then why not give it a go?
+Many of the cat clubs have a domestic or household pets section where cats without papers/domestics can be exhibited.
+If you think your cat has the looks and temperament, give it a go!
 Some of the most beautiful cats I have seen were domestics.

 The takeaway message

-It is always possible that a domestic has some purebred lineage and some mixed breeds look strikingly like purebreds without necessarily having any purebred in them, but we should also remember that many of the breeds of cat we know today came about by selective breeding of ordinary domestic cats and ultimately, all cats and all breeds came from one common ancestor.
+It is always possible that a domestic has some purebred lineage.
+But we should also remember that many of the breeds of cat we know today came about by selective breeding of ordinary domestic cats and ultimately, all cats and all breeds came from one common ancestor.